pydoit/doit/doc/cmd_other.rst

     targets:['edit']

-Use the option `--status`, to check the reason a task is not up-to-date.
+Use the option :option:`--status`, to check the reason a task is not up-to-date.

 .. code-block:: console